ZizhouJia/pyson/README.md

 import pyson
 pyson_object=pyson.from_file("input.pyson")
 print(pyson_object)
-### The Python package and the buildin function call.
+### The Module Object Type
 The PySON object can also call the Python package and the buildin function.
+Here we use the module object to name this representation.
-Different with the regist object, the python package function and buildin function can directly called with the name.
+Different with the regist object, the moudule object don't have to be registed, the python package and buildin function can directly called with the origin package name and function name.
 {
     array:numpy.Array([1,2,3,4,5]),
     length:len(array)